Chinese people in Spain: History

 The first large wave of Chinese immigrants came to Spain in the 1920s and 1930s, working as itinerant peddlers.
+During the Spanish Civil War (1936-1939), a small but notable number of Chinese fought in the conflict as part of the foreign volunteers supporting the Republican side.
+Historical research suggests that twenty or so Chinese volunteers served within the International Brigades.
+Among them was Dong Hong Yick (陈文饶), who was killed in action at Gandesa in 1938.
 After World War II, they branched out into the restaurant industry, and later into textiles and trade.
 However, the vast majority of Chinese residents in Spain started arriving in the country around the 1980s.
 According to Xu Songhua, president of the Association of Chinese in Spain (Asociación de Chinos en España), established in 1985, there are 13,000 Chinese-owned businesses in Spain, including 4,000 restaurants, 3,200 "dollar shops", 1,500 fruit shops, 600 wholesale warehouses, 80 Chinese groceries, 200 textile factories, and 120 photo processing shops.
 Nowadays, Madrid and Barcelona are home to the largest Chinese communities of Spain.
 Unlike earlier waves of Chinese immigrants in other countries, over 80% of the Chinese in Spain come from Zhejiang's Qingtian County, with smaller numbers from Guangdong and Fujian.
 Others have come from Hong Kong, Macau, and Chinese communities of Southeast Asia, Latin America, and Europe.